So you're wondering whether Serum is better than Omnisphere, and if Omnisphere is really worth the extra money.

 Serum is great for versatility, easy on the CPU and pretty cheap.

 Omnisphere is a synth you can literally make anything with.
 It comes with a much larger library of sounds and great functionality.
-As a result, this makes it 3x the price of Serum.
+So not really a surprise it 3x the price of Serum.

 If you can only pick one, read on, because we're going to help you decide which is best for your situation.